RemiNelson/vintage-embroidery-machine-serial-bridge/README.md

-# janome-serial-bridge
+# 90s MemoryCraft serial bridge

+Designed to let me still use my old customizer software from a virtual machine on my modern computer.
-A small helper script that lets old Janome embroidery-machine software running in a Windows virtual machine talk to a real, physical card reader/writer plugged into a Mac over USB.
+This is a small helper script that lets old Janome embroidery-machine software running in a Windows virtual machine talk to a real, physical card reader/writer plugged into a Mac over USB.